develosi/highway-code-quiz/README.md

 ### Media

-Favicon logo was designed and made by myself using Canva software - Link to Canva ****
+Favicon logo was designed and made by myself.

 ### Acknowledgments